temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 <!--SNIPSTART hello-world-project-template-java-workflow-->
 <!--SNIPEND-->

 In this implementation, you have specified that the Start-to-Close Timeout for your Activity will be one minute, meaning that your Activity has one minute to begin before it times out.
 Of all the Temporal timeout options, startToCloseTimeOut is the one you should always set.
-In this implementation you create a `HelloWorldActivity` stub that will act as a proxy for activity invocations.
+In this implementation you create a `HelloWorldActivities` stub that will act as a proxy for activity invocations.

 :::note
-Notice that `Workflow.newActivityStub()` uses an interface of `HelloWorldActivity` to create the activity stub, not the Activity implementation.
+Notice that `Workflow.newActivityStub()` uses an interface of `HelloWorldActivities` to create the activity stub, not the Activity implementation.
 The workflow communicates with an Activity through its public interface and is not aware of its implementation.

 :::

 Finally `HelloWorldWorkflowImpl` implements the `getGreeting` Workflow Method from the Workflow Interface.
 The method returns the result of the Activity.

-With your Workflow Definition created, you're ready to create the `ComposeGreeting` Activity.
+With your Workflow Definition created, you're ready to create the `composeGreeting` Activity.

 ## Create an Activity